mk7652/cse15l-lab-reports/labreport3.md

 ## `grep` Implementations

 `grep` is a command line operation which searches the provided file or files for the provided string and prints the matching lines.
 Its format is `grep <<string>> <<file>>`.
-Below are some interesting implementations of grep which I found on [wikibooks](https://en.wikibooks.org/wiki/Grep).
+Below are some interesting implementations of grep all of which I found on [wikibooks](https://en.wikibooks.org/wiki/Grep).

 ## `grep -i`